TheJashShah/Pygame-GUI-Projects/README.md

 # Pygame-GUI-Projects
  GUI Projects in Pygame

+# CSV-To-JSON
+A Simple Tool that converts csv files to json files, and also provides a preview of the json as scrollable text.
+Implemented Drag and Drop for the csv file selection.

 # Currency-Converter
 Currency converter in pygame, implementing a top-down menu and up/down scrolling.
 Used py_currency_converter for conversions.(Only 18-20 Currencies are used).